La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 However, in most situations, using **le prenu** (_the person_) or personal names is sufficient.

-Another choice is to use the short pronoun **ri**, which refers to the previous noun:
+Another choice is to use the short pronoun **ri**, which refers to the previous argument term:

 > **mi pu klama le nurma .i ri melbi**
 > _I went to the country.
 It was beautiful._